Chapter 1: Accessibility and Assistive Technology

-- Division of Vocational Rehabilitation (DVR): Employment services for people with any disability, except blindness.
+- Vocational Rehabilitation: Employment services for people with any disability, except blindness.

-- Division of Visual Services (DVS): Employment and independent living services for people who are blind or visually impaired.
+- Services for the Blind and Visually Impaired: Employment and independent living services for people who are blind or visually impaired.

-- Disability Determination Division: Determines medical eligibility for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+- Disability Determination Services: Determines medical eligibility for Social Security Disability Insurance and Supplemental Security Income.

 - Oklahoma School for the Deaf: Educational programs for children who are deaf or hard of hearing.